 What Does Exodus 33:17 Mean?

-The law in Exodus 33:17 defines God's personal affirmation to Moses after a tense moment in Israel's journey.
-God says He will do what Moses asked - go with His people - because Moses has found favor in His sight and is known by name.
-This isn’t just a promise.
-It’s a response to Moses’ bold plea for God’s presence to remain with them.
+The law in Exodus 33:17 defines God's personal affirmation to Moses after their intimate conversation.
+God says He will do what Moses asked because Moses has found favor in His sight and is known by name.
+This moment shows a deep, relational connection between God and His servant, rather than a legal demand.

 Exodus 33:17